Borja Valle: Deportivo

 Valle signed a three-year contract with La Liga club Deportivo de La Coruña on 21 June 2016.
 He made his debut in the competition on 26 August, replacing Florin Andone in a 0–0 away draw against Real Betis.

 On 18 January 2017, Valle was loaned to Elche CF of division two until the end of the season.
 Upon returning, he scored his first goal for Deportivo and in the top flight on 14 April 2018, in the 3–2 victory at Athletic Bilbao.

 Romania

 Valle joined FC Dinamo București on 7 September 2020, on a two-year deal.
 In his first match in the Romanian Liga I, he scored from approximately 60 meters in the 1–1 home draw with FC Botoșani.

 Later career

 On 30 December 2020, Valle returned to Oviedo on a short-term contract.
 The following 26 July, he moved to the Emirati UAE Pro League with Khor Fakkan Club, but returned to his homeland in the next transfer window on a five-month deal at AD Alcorcón.

 On 7 July 2022, free agent Valle agreed to a one-year contract at fellow second-tier FC Cartagena.
+In June 2023, he returned to Romania on a two-year contract with FC Rapid București.